Disposable links vs actual secret management.

 That link — with the decryption key — travels via email or Slack

-Even if sent manually: The full secret link travels through email or chat where it can be intercepted.
-An attacker who gets the message can view the secret — possibly before the intended recipient.
+Anyone who intercepts the message can view the secret — possibly before the intended recipient.

 How keyhold.io works — without these issues